judyphantx/VibeCheck/README.md

 # VibeCheck

-WeHack Project at University of Texas at Dallas
+WeHack Project at University of Texas at Dallas.
+CBRE and Capital One Challenge.